New Port Richey, Florida: History

 By 1914 the area around Orange Lake was being called "New Port Richey" and the older part of Port Richey was called "Old Port Richey."
-In 1915 a separate post office was established for the residents of the southern part of Port Richey.
+On February 20, 1915 an application was made for a separate post office in New Port Richey.
+Later the same year the post office was established for the residents of the southern part of Port Richey.
 The post office was named New Port Richey, and the name became official.
 The first postmaster was Gerben DeVries.
 The growth of the city came about after George Sims purchased the Port Richey Land Company.
 He built a home in New Port Richey in 1916.

-The first Chasco Fiesta was held in 1922 to raise money for the local library.
-The event was revived in 1947 and has been held annually since then.
-It includes a large street parade and a boat parade on successive Saturdays.
+The first Chasco Fiesta was held in 1922.
+It included a pageant where they reenacted the DeValla expedition.
+The fiesta was an annual event until World War II.
+The fiesta was revived in 1945 by the Junior Women's Club.
+The event was fully revived in 1947 when the Chasco Club handed the festival over to the city.

-In 1924 New Port Richey was incorporated.
+On October 24, 1924, New Port Richey was incorporated.
 The first mayor was Dr. Elroy M. Avery, an educator, historian, and prolific author who came to New Port Richey from Cleveland after he retired in 1919.

-The first act of the city council was to accept Enchantment Park as a gift from George Sims.
+The first act of the city council was on December 2, 1924.
+In the act, city council accepted Enchantment Park as a gift from George Sims.
 The park was renamed Sims Park.
-The main attractions of the city were the park, the Pithlachascotee River, and Orange Lake.